Floris/blog/readme.md

 :tada: My first laravel project :tada:

 You need to be registered to enter the website by default.
 That can be changed in the routes/web.php.
-By removing "->middleware('auth');".
+By removing:

+->middleware('auth');

 Register Page is disabled by default,
-Go to routes/web.php and uncomment it for the register page.
+Go to routes/web.php and uncomment :

+//Route::get('register', 'Auth\RegisterController@showRegistrationForm')->name('register');

+//Route::post('register', 'Auth\RegisterController@register');

 Algolia search is disabled for localhost,
 If you want to enable it for the live version go to App/Post.php and uncomment the code.

-TO-DO LIST:
+TO-DO LIST

 - Thumbnails.
 - Categories.